elysiajs/documentation/docs/life-cycle/before-handle.md

 Designed to append new value to context after validation process storing in the same stack as **beforeHandle**.

-Resolve syntax is identical to [derive](/life-cycle/before-handle#derive), below is an example of retrieving a bearer header from Authorization plugin.
+Resolve syntax is identical to [derive](/life-cycle/before-handle#derive), below is an example of retrieving a bearer header from the Authorization plugin.

 ```typescript
 import { Elysia } from 'elysia'